cyinnove/Convert-Type-Convert-All/README.md

 - Added support for complex JSON arrays

 ### Original Project
-This project is based on the original work from the [BurpJDSer](https://github.com/federicodotta/BurpJDSer) project.
+This project is based on the original work from the [Content Type Converter](https://github.com/portswigger/content-type-converter), [PortSwigger Page](https://portswigger.net/bappstore/db57ecbe2cb7446292a94aa6181c9278) project.
 We've enhanced it with new features and improvements for better request format conversion capabilities.

 ## Installation